phaserjs/phaser/README.md

 * The volume given in Sound.play now over-rides that set in Sound.addMarker if specified (fix #623)
 * BitmapDatas when used as Game Object textures in WebGL now update themselves properly.
 * Timer.ms now correctly reports the ms time even if the Timer has been paused (thanks Nambew, fix #624)
+* If you added a Tileset to an empty map it would eventually throw an out of memory error.

 Updated